GeomHair: Reconstruction of Hair Strands from Colorless 3D Scans: Method

-We use a local polynomial fitting approach to identify crest lines on our 3D hair scans.
-For each vertex in the mesh, we fit a cubic polynomial of the form:

-After computing these values, we trace the crest lines across the mesh by connecting points where the extremality coefficients vanish.
-To ensure we capture only the most salient features of the hair structure, we employ a thresholding scheme based on the cyclideness measure:

-Let $C = {\{c_1, \ldots, c_N\}}$ be a set of crest lines, where each crest line $c_i$ is a set of points $\{\p_i\}_{l=1}^L$, and $L_i$ is the number of points in the $i$-th crest line, which may vary for different crest lines.
-We treat a single crest line as a guiding hair strand and compute local orientations for each.

-Specifically, we estimate local curvature along each crest line $c_i$, which informs our adaptive window sizing.
-For each point $p_i$, we compute a local coordinate frame using PCA \cite{abdi2010principal} on a window of neighboring points.
-We apply an adaptive smoothing step to refine these initial estimates, balancing noise reduction with the preservation of directional changes.
-The resulting normalized orientations are then used as a supervision signal for the strands-based reconstruction in the next step.
+We detect crest lines on 3D hair scans using local cubic polynomial fitting at each mesh vertex.
+Crest lines are identified where extremality coefficients vanish and satisfy the corresponding convexity/concavity conditions.
+We retain only the most prominent features by filtering based on line strength and geometric saliency.
+Each crest line serves as a guide strand for computing local 3D orientations: for each vertex along a crest line, we compute a local coordinate frame via PCA over its neighborhood and refine these frames with adaptive smoothing.
+The resulting normalized orientations provide supervision for subsequent strand-based reconstruction.
+Further derivations and implementation details are provided in the supplementary material.

-\textbf{2D TEED feature extractor.} Previous image-based hair strand reconstruction relies on Gabor filters ~\cite{Paris2004CaptureOH} to obtain 2D orientation maps.
-Gabor filters have been effective in reconstructing realistic hairstyles.
-They serve as a supervision signal derived from RGB images to capture high-frequency details of hair directionality.
-However, this approach is limited when applied to 3D mesh inputs, as the absence of color information makes it challenging to infer fine-grained hair orientations.
-To address this, we adapt the concept to the more challenging case of colorless 3D scan inputs.
+\textbf{2D orientations.} Previous image-based hair strand reconstruction often relies on Gabor filters~\cite{Paris2004CaptureOH} to obtain 2D orientation maps from RGB images, capturing high-frequency hair directionality.
+However, this approach is not directly applicable to 3D scans, where the lack of color information makes fine-grained orientation inference challenging.